nasa/oceandata-notebooks/README.md

 #### Learn with OCI

-1. Download data using earthaccess
+1. Data Access
 1. **Earthdata Cloud** File Structure at 3 Processing Levels
-1. substitutions in cloud notebooks needed to run locally
+1. more comming soon!

 #### Learn with HARP2